clipmove/DOSBlood/Readme.md

 * For network, all other players must be using the same DOSBlood build else it will desync!

 <details><summary><h3 dir="auto">Build instructions</h3></summary>
-Watcom 10.6 and TASM 3.2 are required to build.
+Watcom 10.6 and TASM 3.2 are required to build

 1) Build helix32 and qtools (e.g. `cd helix32` and then `wmake`)
 2) Build blood (e.g. `cd blood` and then `wmake`)</details>

-Special thanks to nukeykt, NY00123, Hendricks266 and sirlemonhead.
+Special thanks to nukeykt, NY00123, Hendricks266 and sirlemonhead